Stockton-on-Tees

-Stockton-on-Tees, often simply referred to as Stockton, is a market town in County Durham, England.
-It is governed by a unitary authority borough named after the town, which is part of the devolved Tees Valley area.

-The town had an estimated population of 84,318 in 2011.
-It is part of the Teesside built-up area, on the northern banks of the River Tees.
+Stockton-on-Tees is a market town in County Durham, England, with a population of 84,815 at the 2021 UK census.
+It gives its name to and is the largest settlement in the wider Borough of Stockton-on-Tees.
+It is part of Teesside and the Tees Valley, on the northern bank of the River Tees.

-The Tees was straightened in the early 1800s for larger ships to access the town.
-The ports have since relocated closer to the North Sea and ships are no longer able to sail from the sea to the town due to the Tees Barrage, which was installed to manage tidal flooding.
-The Stockton and Darlington Railway, on which coal was ferried to the town for shipment, served the port during early part of the Industrial Revolution.
-The railway was also the world's first permanent steam-locomotive-powered passenger railway.
+The River Tees was straightened in the early 19th century, so that larger ships could access the town.
+The ports have since relocated closer to the North Sea, and ships are no longer able to sail from the sea to the town.
+This is due to the building of the Tees Barrage, which was installed to manage tidal flooding.
+The Stockton and Darlington Railway served the port during the early part of the Industrial Revolution.
+The railway was also the world's first permanent steam-powered passenger railway.

 History

 Etymology

 Stockton is an Anglo-Saxon place name with the common ending ton, meaning farm, or homestead.
-Stock is thought by some to derive from the Anglo-Saxon Stocc, meaning log, tree trunk, or wooden post.
+Stock is possibly derived from the Anglo-Saxon Stocc, meaning log, tree trunk, or wooden post.
 Stockton could therefore mean a farm built of logs.
 This is disputed because when Stocc forms the first part of a place name, it usually indicates a derivation from the similar word Stoc, meaning cell, monastery, or place.
 Stoc in place name such as Stoke or Stow usually indicates farms which belonged to a manor or religious house.
-It is thought that Stockton fell into this category, and perhaps the name is an indication that Stockton was an outpost of Durham or Norton which were both important Anglo-Saxon centres.
-This is a matter of dispute, but Stockton was a constituent part of Norton until the eighteenth century, when it became an independent parish in its own right.
-Today the roles have been reversed, and Norton has been incorporated into Stockton.
+It is possible the name is an indication that Stockton was an outpost of Durham or Norton which were both important Anglo-Saxon centres.